thinkingman94/NaijaHacks-BadGuys/README.md

-An app that helps to secure individuals by employing their most used device - the mobile phone to track their movements and the movement of their loved ones (circle)
+An app that helps to secure individuals by employing their most used device - the mobile phone to track their movements and the movement of their loved ones (Traque)

 # Proposed Stack